samuel-marsh/scCustomize/cran-comments.md

 ## Hotfix Update
-This is hotfix version update to v2.1.1.
+This is hotfix version update to v2.1.2.
 See News.md for full changelog.

-- Single function had breaking bug which prevented it from running and is now resolved.
+- This function adds temporary fix to resolve CRAN errors.
+Error was due to Nebulosa package breaking with ggplot2 v3.5.0.
+Functionality of affected functions limited to earlier ggplot2 versions and warns those with 3.5.0 or above.